-For more information concerning the appropriate use of Information Technology, visit the following website: http://files.asun.edu/operating procedures/information technology services/SOP 6001 Appropriate Use of IT.pdf.
+For more information concerning the appropriate use of Information Technology, visit the following website: http://files.asun.edu/operating_procedures/information_technology_services/SOP_6001_Appropriate_Use of IT.pdf.

 RIGHTS AND RESPONSIBILITIES

 ASU-Newport expects that users of campus computing and network facilities users will respect the rights of other users as well as the integrity of the systems and related physical resources.
 Since electronic information is volatile and easily reproduced, users must exercise care in acknowledging and respecting the work of others through strict adherence to software licensing agreements and copyright laws.